DKSenior/tg_bot/README.md

-# homework_bot
+# Telegram Bot by DKSenior
-python telegram bot
+A bot created as part of the training.